videowhisper/Webcam-Streaming-WebRTC/README.md

 ## Configuration and Setup

-### Option 1: Using a private configuration file (recommended for development)
+### Demo: Using a configuration file (recommended for development)

 To keep your development configuration private and separate from the public repository:

+1. Copy `public/unconfigured.json` to `public/config.json`:
+2. Register for a free developer account at [WebRTCHost](https://webrtchost.com/hosting-plans/#WebRTC-Only) or setup your self-hosted [VideoWhisper Server](https://github.com/videowhisper/videowhisper-webrtc)
-1. Edit `public/config.json` with your development server details
-2. This file is automatically added to `.gitignore` to prevent it from being published
+3. Edit `public/config.json` and fill your development server details, set `deny` to `false` to allow access This file is automatically added to `.gitignore` to prevent it from being published

 The application will:
 - First try to load `config.json` (your private config)
 - Fall back to `unconfigured.json` if not found

-### Option 2: Using the unconfigured configuration file

-1. A template configuration file is provided at `public/unconfigured.json`
-2. Register for a free developer account at [WebRTCHost](https://webrtchost.com/hosting-plans/#WebRTC-Only)
-3. Edit the file with your own server details and remove the `deny` property:
+Copy `unconfigured.json` to `config.json` file in the public folder with settings like:

 ```
 {